tinkering4fun/ArduinoModbusSlave-ESP32-fork/README-kernel.md

 Note:
 The __5-digit addresses are 1-based__, meaning each X0001 - X9999 range translates in the 16-bit address range 0x0000 - 0x270E.

-So if you are using some __PLC oriented Modbus Master Software__ using 5-digit addresses it may require to specify e.g. address 40006 (5 + 40001) to make this software aware to use the Modbus FC's applicable for Holding Register access and set entity address 0x0005.
+Assuming you built a slave with a Holding Register 0x0005, and you are testing with some __PLC oriented Modbus Master Software__ dealing with 5-digit addresses.
+In this case it may require to specify e.g. address 40006 (5 + 40001) to make the software using the Modbus FC's applicable for Holding Register access and set entity address to 0x0005.